Det One: History

-The trial deployment demonstrated the MCSOCOM Det could effectively conduct direct action (DA) and special reconnaissance (SR).
-It is reasonable to suggest that the Detachment could also conduct or support foreign internal defense (FID), counter-terrorism (CT), special activities, selected theater security cooperation plans (TSCP), and other tasks as required.
+The trial deployment demonstrated the Marine Corps Special Operations Command Detachment One could effectively conduct direct action, irregular warfare, long-range penetration, and special reconnaissance.
+It is reasonable to suggest that the Detachment could also conduct or support clandestine operations, counterterrorism, foreign internal defense, hostage rescue, and other special operations selected theater security cooperation plans (TSCP), and other tasks as required.

-Det One was dubbed as "Task Unit Raider" and deployed alongside US Navy SEAL task units contained within Naval Special Warfare Task Group - Arabian Peninsula, which was part of CJSOTF-AP (Combined Joint Special Operations Task Force-Arabian Peninsula).
-As the deployment took shape, the operators of the Task Unit Raider and Task Unit Thunder (built around GROM) would become the task force's primary direct action assets, operating in conjunction on multiple occasions.
+Det One was dubbed as "Task Unit Raider" and deployed alongside US Navy SEALs task units contained within Naval Special Warfare Task Group - Arabian Peninsula, which was part of CJSOTF-AP (Combined Joint Special Operations Task Force-Arabian Peninsula).
+As the deployment took shape, the operators of the Task Unit Raider and Task Unit Thunder (built around Jednostka Wojskowa GROM) (JW GROM) would become the task force's primary battle-space, clandestine operations, direct action, irregular warfare, long-range penetration, and special reconnaissance assets operating in conjunction on multiple occasions.

 Det One's first "real" mission - a close target reconnaissance operation - was aided by a GROM sniper, in which the target (a suspected insurgent sniper) was apprehended by the GROM sniper.
 Task Unit Raider first operated in and around Baghdad before being ordered by CJSOTF-AP to send its snipers to al-Najaf (a stronghold for the Mahdi Army) to relieve pressure on the 11th MEU.
 Det One proceeded to demoralize the militiaman by "wiping out" dozens of enemy combatants, confusing them as to the point of origin of the unrelenting lethal fire.
 In addition, Det One kept their marksman on their SR-25s around the clock-providing no respite for the militia.
-Det One's Scout snipers also carried out two successful countersniper operations, obliterating Shia insurgent positions and the snipers themselves with .50-caliber Barret M82 fire.
+Det One's Scout snipers also carried out two successful counter-sniper operations, obliterating Shia insurgent positions and the snipers themselves with .50-caliber Barret M82 fire.